True crime podcasts

 True crime podcasts reaching record numbers

 Almost as unrivaled is the rapid rate at which S-Town, “the new Southern Gothic-esque investigative-journalism podcast,” was being downloaded.
 Variety reported that in its first four days of release, the show already garnered 10 million downloads.
-Perhaps brand develop is the wrong business for me.
+Perhaps brand development is the wrong business for me.
 Most network TV shows don’t attract 10 million viewers.

 Why are we obsessed with true crime?